 Final received my first Raspberry Pi.
-I have had an idea for years on what I wanted to do with one.
+I have had an idea for years about what I wanted to do with one.
 Automated sprinkler system.
 2 summers in a row my lawn has burnt to a frazzle.
-I have dealt with automated sprinklers before so why not build my own system.
+I have dealt with automated sprinklers before so why not build my own system!

 What is needed:

 - Relay Board

 - 24 V AC transformer